Code4SierraLeone/KnowYourCity/README.md

 ## Check it out at a glance
 KnowYourCity Campaign App has four main sections.
 Each sections aims at offering unique and important role in the whole system.
-As indictated below;
+As indicated below;

 #### Home Page